 The Dianthus plant is also called Sweet William (D. barbatus) and has a fragrance with Cinnamon or Clove notes.
 The plants are small and usually between 6 and 18 inches (15 to 45 cm) tall.
 Dianthus flowers are most often in pink, salmon, red and white hues.
 The foliage is slender and sparsely spread on thick stems.

-Dianthus had a short blooming season until 1971, when a breeder learned how to grow forms that did not set seed and, therefore, had a prolonged their bloom period.
+Dianthus had a short blooming season until 1971, when a breeder learned how to grow forms that did not set seed and, therefore, had a prolonged bloom period.
 Modern varieties will typically bloom from May to October.

 Growing Conditions and General Care